 So… on Christmas Eve we started handing out Christmas gift bags to the homeless, all with our own money and anonymously.
 Just having a chat and not leaving any contact details.

 Sometimes leaving a gift bag beside them to find when they awoke.

 But one of our original ideas has really blossomed!
 Our idea was, “Write To Someone You Miss This Christmas.”

 Not only does a card go into every gift bag.
-But with the support of the Royal Mail, our exclusive Christmas card and envelope with ‘a stamp attached’ is reaching hundreds and hundreds of homeless people in the UK.
+But also an envelope with ‘a stamp attached’, it’s now reaching hundreds and hundreds of homeless people.